 2. Apply Deep Conditioner

-Choose an oil-based deep conditioner and apply it onto your hair from
+Choose an oil-based deep conditioner and apply it onto your hair from the roots to the tips and leave it on for 5 minutes before rinsing it off.

 3. Towel Dry Your Hair